vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 ### Scaffolding

-If the API Generator is used for scaffolding (e.g. because you need something, which the API Generator does not support), the `Crud\*` decorators should be removed after generation and the comments at the start of each generated file should be adapted.
+If the API Generator is used for scaffolding (e.g., because you need something, that the API Generator does not support), the `Crud\*` decorators should be removed after generation and the comments at the start of each generated file should be adapted.
 Additionally, the generated code should be moved outside the `generated/` folder.